This information applies to England and Wales.

 You can travel on many buses, trains, taxis and underground networks without needing to book a ticket or arrange help in advance.

 All public transport providers must provide an accessible service.
 In practice, you may not be able to use their service at all times or without a staff member to help you.
-So it's a good idea to book support in advance if you can, particularly if you are travelling from a smaller station.
+It is a good idea to book support in advance if you can, particularly if you are travelling from a smaller station.

-You have different rights depending on whether you’re on a train, taxi, bus or coach.
+You have different rights depending on whether you are on a train, taxi, bus or coach.
 This can be confusing and feel unfair.

 Download our Right to Ride guide.